-- Users should have full access to, and control over their own data and should be able to determine with whom they share it with.
+- Users should have full access to and control over their own data and should be able confidentially share it with selected recipients.

-- Protocols should respect user privacy and minimize the amount of information shared about users, the bare minimum that is required for them to function.
+- Protocols should respect user privacy and minimize the amount of information shared about users to the bare minimum that is required for them to function.

 - End-to-end security

-- Only the intended recipients should be able to read any piece of content stored or transmitted in the network, intermediaries may facilitate communication only by storing & forwarding encrypted data.
+- Only the intended recipients should be able to read any piece of information stored or transmitted in the network, intermediaries may facilitate communication only by storing & forwarding encrypted data.